The strong coupling constant: State of the art and the decade ahead: alphasmZ world average A uthors: J. H uston (MSU, E ast L ansing ), K. R abbertz (KIT, K arlsruhe ), G. Z anderighi (MPP, M unich )

 Taken from measurements at PETRA and LEP; nonperturbative corrections are important and can be estimated either via Monte Carlo simulation or analytic modeling; \item ``Observables from hadron-induced collisions'' (hadron colliders):

-NNLO calculations for $t\bar{t}$ or jet production at both the LHC and HERA, and Z\,$+$\,jet production at the LHC have allowed measurements for these processes to be used in $\alphas$ determinations; there is still an open question whether a simultaneous PDF fit has to be carried out to avoid a significant bias; \item ``Electroweak precision fit'' (electroweak):
+NNLO calculations for $t\bar{t}$, electroweak bosons, and jet production at both the LHC and HERA, and Z\,$+$\,jet production at the LHC have allowed measurements for these processes to be used in $\alphas$ determinations.
+There is still an ongoing discussion of whether a simultaneous PDF fit has to be carried out to avoid any significant bias; \item ``Electroweak precision fit'' (electroweak):

 $\alphas$ determinations are averaged from electroweak fits to data from the Tevatron, LHC, LEP and the SLC; such fits rely on the strict validity of the Standard Model; and \item ``Lattice'':